2019MScSoc/Thesis/README.md

 * CreateDFMs.R: R code used to create document feature matrices (DFM) for each subreddit

+* DataClean.ipynb: Jupyter notebook with Pythod code for initial text data cleaning

 * Figures.R: R code for producing figures presented in paper

+* QueryData.ipynb: Jupyter notebook with Python code used to obtain comment data from Google BigQuery